huseyinkaplan00/movieWatchList/README.md

 To run the Movie Search application locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/huseyinkaplan00/movieWatchList`
-2. Navigate to the project directory: `cd movie-search`
+2. Navigate to the project directory: `cd movieWatchList`
 3. Open the index.html file in your web browser.

 ## Usage